How to Prevent Diabetes and Get Off Diabetes Meds Without Counting Carbs + Plant Based Chocolate Cupcakes

 There are two types of diabetes.
 Type 1 and type 2.

 Both types have their own unique characteristics, but it all comes down to the fact that if you have diabetes, your body has a hard time processing sugar.
-And as a result of this, the amount of sugar in your bloodstream is too high.
+And as a result, the amount of sugar in your bloodstream is too high.

 Let’s talk basics.

 The cells in the body use glucose as their main energy source.
-You eat food, food breaks down into glucose, glucose goes into your cells, and this gives you the energy you need to handle your shit.
+You eat food, food breaks down into glucose, glucose goes into your cells, and this gives you the energy you need to live your life.

 Think of glucose as your body’s fuel, it powers your movements, your thoughts, and everything in between.
 When you wake up tomorrow morning and get out of bed, you can thank glucose.
 The next time you have an orgasm, you can really thank glucose.
 It’s essential for life, orgasms and all.

 Now let’s talk about insulin, because we can’t chat up glucose without bringing insulin into the mix.
 They go hand in hand.

-Insulin is a hormone that’s made by the pancreas, and one of the main jobs of insulin is to move glucose from your bloodstream into your cells.
+Insulin is a hormone made by the pancreas, and one of the main jobs of insulin is to usher glucose from your bloodstream into your cells.

 Glucose can’t just show up to your cells and expect to sail right in.

-Nope – your cells have some house rules, and rule number one is that glucose needs a VIP to get it into the party, and insulin is that VIP.
-So without insulin, glucose is fucked and can’t easily get into your cells.
+Nope.
+Your cells have some house rules, and rule number one is that glucose needs an escort to get into the party.
+Insulin is that escort.
+Without insulin, glucose is up shit creek and can’t easily get into your cells.

-For someone who doesn’t have diabetes or insulin resistance, glucose and insulin show up to the cell, insulin flashes its VIP badge and glucose is invited in.
-Glucose is able to do its job within the cell and the bloodstream is healthy and free of extra glucose.
+In people who don’t have diabetes or insulin resistance, glucose and its escort insulin show up to the cell, insulin flashes its VIP badge and glucose is invited in.
+Glucose is able to do its job from within the cell and the bloodstream is healthy and free of extra glucose.

 This is what happens when things are running smoothly in the bod.